kevr/hastebin/README.md

 A script for fetching or posting text pastes on https://hastebin.com.

+See [Installation](#installation) for instructions on installing this script to your system.

 ## Usage & Options

     usage: hastebin [-h] [--clip-command clip_command] [--clipboard] [id]